Murchison Falls National Park – Uganda’s Best All-Around Wildlife Park

 Game Drives take a Uganda Wildlife Authority Ranger on board – between our driver-guide and the UWA Ranger there is not much that you will miss on a game drive in Murchison Falls Wildlife Reserve

 Game Drives are about three hours in length – not too long if you are on a family safari with small children.
+Unlike in other African Park, the distance to the Game Drives is quite reasonable.

 Game Drives in Murchison Falls Park are simply a great way to experience the African Wild in Uganda.